jlibovicky/jlibovicky.github.io/_posts/2021-07-11-MT-Weekly-The-Incredibility-of-MT-Evaluation.md

 papers themselves.
 Many papers publish also their source code and those details might often be obtained from the training scripts.

-I wonder what the reasons are that the paper authors became so negligible about the evaluation and the paper reviewers became so indulgent at the same time.
+I wonder what the reasons are that the paper authors became so negligent about the evaluation and the paper reviewers became so indulgent at the same time.

 The drop of the evaluation thoroughness coincides with the advent of the deep